Neural Vortex Method: from Finite Lagrangian Particles to Infinite Dimensional Eulerian Dynamics: NS equations and LVM

-where $t$ denotes the time, $p$ the pressure, $\rho$ the density, and $\bm f$ the body accelerations (per unit mass) acting on the continuum, for example gravity, inertial accelerations, electric field acceleration, and so on.
+where $t$ denotes the time, $D/D t = \partial / \partial t + \bm u \cdot \bm \nabla $ is the material derivative, $p$ is the pressure, $\nu$ is the kinematic viscosity, $\rho$ is the density, and $\bm f$ is the body accelerations (per unit mass) acting on the continuum, for example, gravity, inertial accelerations, electric field acceleration, and so on.

-To computationally solve the Euler equations, many numerical methods are developed and among which the most widely used one is the conventional vortex methods (CVMs) \cite{Selle2005}.
-CVMs enjoy several advantages such as its automatic adaptivity of the computational elements, the numerical conservation of physically conserved quantities, the ability to simulate phenomena covering many orders of magnitude, and the rigorous treatment of boundary conditions at infinity.
-CVMs are based on the discretization of the vorticity field $\bm \omega = \bm \nabla \times \bm u$ and the Lagrangian description of the governing equations \eqref{eq:Euler} that, when solved, determine the evolution of the computational elements.
-Specifically, discretizing the \eqref{eq:Euler} with $N$ particles results in a set of ordinary differential equations (ODEs) for the particle strengths $\bm \Gamma = \{\bm \Gamma_i|i=1,\cdots,N\}$ and the particle positions $\bm X =\{\bm X_i|i=1,\cdots,N\}$ as